80pi/react-zustand/README.md

 Back ground of this Application: page was divided into 2 parts

-- One part is to increase and decrese zustand values by + and -
+- One part is to increase and decrese zustand values by + and - buttons
-- One is to take the userName wil show another half for API calling
+- Other is to take the userName will show button to make API call
+- Here we store the data in Zustand like hitting api if we are getting it storing in Zustand